f.close() called automatically

 - ✅ Multiple resources in a single with statement are supported

-Sharpy currently requires the no-arg form (self-only) for __exit__ and __aexit__:
+Sharpy supports two forms for __exit__ and __aexit__:

 class Resource: